bergesinstitute/graf-method/book-1-unit-2.md

 # Spanish adverbs

 Adverbs are words that describe verbs or adjectives.
-They don’t have gender or number.
+They don't have gender or number.
 Here's an important one:

     Muy - Very